-It is important that RIPE NCC members are aware of how they can provide feedback on the Draft Activity Plan and Budget.
 In 2014, the RIPE NCC used a number of feedback mechanisms such as mailing lists and the various membership and community meetings held throughout the region to develop and present the first draft of this document to the RIPE NCC Executive Board in September.
-After the Executive Board's feedback was incorporated, an updated document was published online and announced to the RIPE NCC membership in September, six weeks before the RIPE NCC General Meeting.
-This allows members sufficient time to comment on the draft document before discussions take place at the RIPE NCC Services Working Group and the General Meeting.
-During this period, members are encouraged to ask questions and discuss the Draft Activity Plan and Budget via the RIPE NCC Membership Discussion mailing list (members-discuss@ripe.net).
+After the Executive Board's feedback was incorporated, an updated document was published online and announced to the RIPE NCC membership in

+September, six weeks before the RIPE NCC General Meeting.
+This gave members time to comment on the draft document before discussions took place at the RIPE NCC Services Working Group and the RIPE NCC General Meeting (GM).
+During this period, members were encouraged to ask questions and discuss the Draft Activity Plan and Budget via the RIPE NCC Membership Discussion mailing list (members-discuss@ripe.net).

-The Draft Activity Plan and Budget will be further discussed by the membership at the Autumn RIPE NCC General Meeting (GM) in November 2014.
-The feedback received there will then be incorporated into the final Activity Plan and Budget that will be published in December after the approval of the document by RIPE NCC Executive Board.
+The Draft Activity Plan and Budget was further discussed by the membership at the GM in November 2014.
+The feedback received there was then incorporated into the final Activity Plan and Budget after the approval of the document by the RIPE NCC Executive Board.